Tichit: Neolithic

-The Neolithic site of Dhar Tichitt in this area was settled by agropastoral communities around 2000 BC.
-Their settlements were generally situated on the cliffs and included stone building.
-These are the oldest surviving archaeological settlements in West Africa and the oldest of all stone base settlements south of the Sahara.
-They are thought to have been built by the Soninke people and were possibly the precursor of the Ghana empire.
-The area was abandoned around 500 BC probably because of the onset of more arid conditions.
-Hundreds of rock art images have been discovered, depicting various animals and hunting scenes.
+The Neolithic sites of Dhar Tichitt were settled around 2000 BC by agropastoral communities known as the Tichitt culture.
 Archaeologists including P.J.
 Munson, Augustin F.C.
-Holl, and S. Amblard have found some evidence that millet was farmed seasonally as early as 2000 BC.
+Holl, and S. Amblard have found some evidence that millet was farmed there from the date of the communities' foundation.
+The settlements were generally situated on the cliffs and included stone buildings.
+They are the oldest surviving archaeological settlements in West Africa and the oldest stone-built settlements south of the Sahara.
+They are thought to have been built by the proto-Soninke people and were possibly the precursor of the Ghana Empire.
+Hundreds of rock art images have been discovered, depicting various animals and hunting scenes.
+The area was abandoned around 500 BC probably because of the onset of more arid conditions.